ej2/python-quickbooks/README.rst

 change it to whatever framework/method you’re using.
 You can find additional examples of usage in `Integration tests folder`_.

-Connecting your application to Quickbooks Online
+QuickBooks OAuth
 ------------------------------------------------

-QuickBooks Online supports both OAuth 1.0 and OAuth 2.0 (See `OAuth 1.0 vs. OAuth 2.0`_ for details).
+As of July 17, 2017, all new applications connecting to QuickBook Online must use OAuth 2.0.
-Theres two ways to connect your application to Quickbooks Online:
+Existing applications can continue to use OAuth 1.0 (See `OAuth 1.0 vs. OAuth 2.0`_ for details)

-With quickbooks-cli
+Connecting your application with quickbooks-cli
 -------------------

 From the commandline call quickbooks-cli tool passing in either your consumer_key and consumer_secret (OAuth 1.0) or your client_id and client_secret (OAuth 2.0), plus the OAuth version number:

    ::

        quickbooks-cli [-h] [-s] [-p PORT] consumer_key consumer_secret oauth_version

-Manually OAuth version 1.0
+Manually connecting with OAuth version 1.0
 --------

 1. Create the Authorization URL for your application: